 Professor Alan Cameron introduced The Harmony prenatal blood test to Scotland in February 2013.
 He works closely with the American based company and their laboratory in London.
 The Harmony prenatal blood test is available for pregnant women at GCRM from week 10 of pregnancy, and is carried out by Professor Cameron, or GCRM’s clinical team as advised by Professor Cameron.
+Please note, it is essential that an early pregnancy scan is carried out prior to having the Harmony Test.
+This can be be performed at GCRM if required.

 To read more about Professor Cameron, please click here